Effective algebraic integration in bounded genus: Classification via adjoint dimension

 \begin{proof} If $C$ is an extremal ray with $C^2 \ge 1$ then Hodge index theorem implies that $P$ is numerically zero.
 Theorem \ref{T:kod0} implies $\kod(\F)= 0$.

-If instead $C^2=0$ then $P$ is numerically proportional to a non-negative multiple of $C$ and we deduce that either $\nu(\F)=0$ or $\nu(\F)=1$.
+If instead $C^2=0$ then $P$ is numerically equivalent to a non-negative multiple of $C$ and we deduce that either $\nu(\F)=0$ or $\nu(\F)=1$.
 The case $\nu(\F)=0$ follows as before.
-If $\nu(\F) =1$ and since $P$ is numerically proportional to an effective divisor, we can apply Theorem \ref{T:hilbert} and Lemma \ref{L:non-abundant} to deduce that $\kod(\F)=1$.
+If $\nu(\F) =1$ and since $P$ is numerically equivalent to an effective divisor, we can apply Theorem \ref{T:hilbert} and Lemma \ref{L:non-abundant} to deduce that $\kod(\F)=1$.

 From now on assume that $C^2=-1$ and let $\pi : X \to Y$ be the contraction of $\F$ into its canonical model.
 If $C$ is not contracted by $\pi$ then write $\pi^* \pi_* C = C + \sum a_i E_i$ where $a_i >0$ and the $E_i$ are $\pi$-exceptional divisors.
 Thus $\pi_* P \cdot \pi_* C = P \cdot \pi^* \pi_* C = P \cdot C$ since $P$ is the pull-back of a nef divisor from $Y$ and hence $\pi$-exceptional curves intersect $P$ trivially.
 As we are assuming $P\cdot C= 0$ we deduce from Hodge index Theorem that either $P$ is numerically trivial, or that $\pi_* C ^2 = 0$ and $\pi_*P$ is numerically equivalent to a positive multiple of $\pi_* C$.
 Hence $\nu(\F) \in \{0,1\}$.
 As before, we obtain that in both cases $\nu(\F) = \kod(\F)$.